 - Anchovies: Anchovies are a classic addition to pasta puttanesca, and add an umami flavor to the sauce.
 You can opt to use anchovy paste in place of the anchovy fillet if desired.
 Or omit them altogether, if you are opposed to cooking with anchovies.

 - Garlic: This recipe uses a lot of garlic, for a lot of flavor.
 For best results, use crushed fresh garlic cloves, not jarred minced garlic.

 - Olives: Kalamative olives are best in terms of flavor for this recipe.
 However, you can opt to swap them out for black olives if that is what you have on hand.

 - Capers: Capers may be small, but they pack insane flavor.
-They add a tart, floral, briny punch of flavor to this sauce and to recipes like Chicken Piccata.
+They add a tart, floral, briny punch of flavor to the puttanesca sauce.